Umbraco UI Builder

 Learn how to configure count cards in Umbraco UI Builder.

-Count cards allow you to define cards directly against the Collection configuration, providing a basic where clause to use in a count SQL statement.
+Count cards allow you to define cards directly against the configuration, providing a basic where clause to use in a count SQL statement.
 These work perfectly for basic data visualizations based on counts of entities in a collection.

 Adding a Count Card to a Collection